Eight SteelMaster Projects Around the World

 Popa supplied a Q-model 15m x 100m to the nation’s largest manufacturer of windows and doors to store their valuable inventory and secure their assets against the elements and theft.

-From the day this structure was purchased, it took less than two business weeks for SteelMaster to manufacture and ship it from our factory all the way to Romania.
-After receiving it, Popa and his small team of six members were able to build this massive structure in just two and a half days.
+After SteelMaster manufactured and shipped the structure from our factory all the way to Romania, Popa and his small team of six members were able to build this massive structure in just two and a half days.

 5. Royal Caribbean – Berry Island Bahamas